-How to Write a Joining Letter? – Samples, Formats and Tips
+How to Write a Joining Letter? – Guide for Your First Job

 Landing your dream job is an exhilarating feeling.
 But before you dive headfirst into your new role, there’s one crucial step: the joining letter.
 This formal document serves as your official confirmation of accepting the job offer and outlines your start date.
 While it may seem like a formality, a well-crafted joining letter can create a positive first impression and set the tone for your successful tenure at the company.